Austria–Brazil relations: High-level visits

-Bilateral relations
+Agreements

 Both nations have signed several agreements such as an Agreement of Commerce and Navigation (1826); Agreement to avoid double taxation in respect of taxes on income and capital (1976); Agreement on Economic and Industrial Cooperation (1986); Air Services Agreement (1995); Protocol of Intent on Technical Cooperation (2005); Protocol of Intent between the Rio Branco Institute and the Diplomatic Academy of Vienna (2005); Memorandum of Understanding on the Establishment of a Political Consultation Mechanism (2008) and an Agreement on Scientific and Technological Cooperation (2019).

 Trade

 In 2018, trade between both nations totaled €1.3 billion Euros.
 Austria's main exports to Brazil include: electronics, pharmaceuticals, paper, rails and chemicals.
 Brazil's main exports to Austria include: raw materials, aircraft, food products and beverages.
 Approximately 200 Austrian companies have branches in Brazil, of which more than half work in the State of São Paulo.